Sen. Tuberville to Newsmax: Biden Border Crisis 'Embarrassing'

 Sen. Tommy Tuberville, R-Ala., doesn't believe that words like "chaos" or "disaster" do enough justice, when describing the Biden administration's lax attitude toward patrolling the United States-Mexico border.

 "It's not just a disaster down there, it's a crisis.
 Day by day, and I've been down there several times.
-It's embarrassing what this country is going through right now because of this administration," Tuberville told Newsmax Tuesday evening, while appearing on "Eric Bolling: The Balance."
+It's embarrassing what this country is going through right now because of this administration," Tuberville told Newsmax on Tuesday evening, while appearing on "Eric Bolling The Balance."

 Tuberville and other congressional Republicans have introduced the Border Security and Safety Act, which, in a nutshell, gives Homeland Security Secretary Alejandro Mayorkas full responsibility to secure the southern border.